-Frequency of

-course:

-Every Fall

-Every Spring
+Frequency of course: Every Fall Every Spring

-Duration of the
+Duration of the course Full

-Full

-Anticipated
+Anticipated Enrollment: 12

-Expected distribution of

-Graduate: Professional:

-student registration:

-100 % N/A
+Expected distributior student registration: Graduate: 100 % Professional: N/A

-Does this course

-Does this course

-impact other

-courses?

-Does the addition

-Has this course

-other type of experimental course?
+Does this course replace an existing course?
+No Does this course impact other courses?
+No Does the addition of this course impact the departmental curriculum?
+No Has this course been offered as a special topics or No other type of experimental course?

+10/31/23, 9:43 AM